My Golden Visa immigration services logo

 Business investments.
 Many Golden Visa programs allow investors to qualify by establishing or investing in a business that benefits the local economy.
 Portugal Golden Visa requires an investment of at least €500,000 in a business that creates at least 5 jobs.
 Italy Golden Visa offers a pathway through an investment of at least €500,000 in shares of a company incorporated and operating in Italy.

-Golden Passport programs also permit business investments to obtain citizenship.
+citizenship-by-investment programmes also permit business investments to obtain citizenship.
 For example, Antigua and Barbuda requires a minimum investment of $1.5 million in a company.
 Alternatively, applicants can participate in a group investment with a total value of $5 million, where each investor contributes at least $400,000.

 Similarly, St Lucia offers group investment options with a total project value of at least $6 million, where each participant must contribute a minimum of $1 million.
 For sole investments, the minimum threshold is $3.5 million.